calmm-js/partial.lenses/README.md

 #### <a name="filter"></a>[`L.filter(predicate)`](#filter "L.filter :: (a -> Boolean) -> PLens [a] [a]")

 `L.filter(predicate)` operates on arrays.
-When not viewing an array, the result is undefined.
+When not viewing an array, the result is `undefined`.
 When viewing an array, only elements matching the given predicate will be returned.
 When set, the resulting array will be formed by concatenating the set array and the complement of the filtered context.
-If the resulting array would be empty, the whole result will be undefined.
+If the resulting array would be empty, the whole result will be `undefined`.

 For example: